All Episodes

 We are very disappointed in the verdict of the jurors.

-This jury deliberated for approximately ten days.
+This jury deliberated for approximately 10 days.

-Despite our disappointment in the jurors' verdict, we believe in the American justice system, and we believe in the jury system.
+Despite our disappointment in the jurors' verdict, we believe in the American justice system and we believe in the jury system.

 We intend to file a motion for a new trial.